JanssenProject/jans/docs/admin/kubernetes-ops/logs.md

 ### Hack it

 > **Warning**
-> This can cause the deployments to break, but if you wish you may edit it directly and restart the wanted deployment
+> This can cause deployments to break, but if you wish you may edit it directly and restart the wanted deployment

 Edit using the following command: